AlexPietrow/Abundatron5000/README.md

-# Abundatron: Batch INSPECT Fetcher
+# Abundatron5000: a Batch INSPECT processor

 Automated tool for fetching NLTE abundance corrections from the  [INSPECT database](https://www.inspect-stars.com).